Shineii86/AniQuotesAPI/CONTRIBUTING.md

 ---

-Thank you for contributing to Anime Quotes API!
+Thank you for contributing to AniQuotes API!
 Your contributions help make this project better for everyone in the anime community. 🎉